davidsonfellipe/awesome-wpo/README.md

 - [jsDelivr](https://github.com/jsdelivr/jsdelivr) - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files on their sites.
 - [Google Hosted Libraries](https://developers.google.com/speed/libraries/) - Google Hosted Libraries is a content distribution network for the most popular, open-source JavaScript libraries.
 - [CDNjs](https://cdnjs.com/) - An open source CDN for JavaScript and CSS sponsored by CloudFlare that hosts everything from jQuery and Modernizr to Bootstrap.
+- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) - A content delivery network by Amazon that integrates nicely with other Amazon services or can be used standalone.
 - [jQuery](http://code.jquery.com/) - jQuery CDN – Latest Stable Versions, powered by MaxCDN.
 - :cn: [UpYun CDN](http://jscdn.upai.com/) - CDN provided by upyun.
 - :cn: [Bootstrap 中文网开放 CDN 服务](http://www.bootcdn.cn/) - Bootstrap Chinese net open CDN service (only HTTP).